Understanding the SBA’s Small Business Definition

 Tax incentives

 Small businesses may also leverage tax incentives to save money.
-The Small Business Health Insurance Tax Credit, for example, lets certain small business owners save up to 50% of employee health care costs if they buy insurance from the Small Business Health Options Program (SHOP).
+The Small Business Health Insurance Tax Credit, for example, lets eligible small business owners save up to 50% of employee health care costs if they buy insurance from the Small Business Health Options Program (SHOP).